European shares rise, ignoring slump in Greece market

 According to data from Thomson Reuters StarMine, 55 percent of companies listed on the European STOXX 600 index have beaten or met market expectations with their results so far this quarter.

-The STOXX European 600 Banking Index gained 0.6 percent.
+The STOXX European 600 Banking Index also gained 0.4 percent.
 Shares in HSBC edged up after the bank reported higher first-half earnings and announced the sale of its Brazilian unit to Banco Bradesco SA for $5.2 billion. .

 Mining stocks fell, however, after weak economic data from China, the world's biggest metals consumer.